Jozlyn998/ECA-6102---CO4-AT2-/README.md

 **Working:**

 An authenticator app generates a temporary code based on time.
-The code changes after a short period, and the user enters the current code while logging in.
+The code changes after a short period and the user should enter the current code while logging in.

 **Advantages:**